 Tenuta di Ghizzano produces around 80,000 bottles per year.
-The climate here is mildly Mediterranean; tempered by sea breezes that protect against temperature extremes and, particularly spring frosts.
-The soils here are mostly chalky clay-sand, studded with the seashells that indicate their origins as ancient sea beds.
+The climate is sunny and warmly Mediterranean, tempered by sea breezes that protect against temperature extremes, particularly spring frosts, on these relatively low hills.
+The soils are primarily chalky clay-sand, studded with the fossil seashells that indicate their origins as ancient sea beds.

-There is a wide range of grape varieties planted, in several vineyard plots.
+There is a wide range of grape varieties planted in fifteen vineyard plots.
 They include the usual internationals that dominate this area of Tuscany.
 However, at Ghizzano, it’s Sangiovese that retains ascendancy.
 Meanwhile, the estate’s historic experimental vineyard dating back to 1989 is called Chiesina and contains all the winery’s grape varieties.

-Fermentation is with natural yeasts.
-Furthermore, all winery operations are carried out by gravity without using harsh pumps.
+Fermentation is spontaneous with natural yeasts.
+Furthermore, all winery operations use gravity to move the wine, which is gentler than pumping.

-In maturation, wood is primarily for ageing, rather than to impart tannins or flavours.
-In recent vintages, the use of new wood has reduced, while the winery is experimenting with concrete egg-shaped vessels.
+In maturation, wood is primarily for ageing rather than imparting tannins or flavours.
+In recent vintages, new wood has reduced, while the winery is experimenting with cocciopesto egg-shaped vessels and terracotta.

 The wine range

 Tenuta di Ghizzano’s portfolio includes two excellent IGT Costa Toscana wines for easy young drinking, these being Il Ghizzano Rosso and Bianco.
 The Rosso showcases Sangiovese, with 5% Merlot, with 40,000 bottles.
 The Bianco blends 50% Vermentino, 30% Trebbiano Toscana, and 20% Malvasia Bianca, with just 4,000 bottles.